cwalshy/Table-Ordering-App/README.md

 Send order confirmation email on checkout completetion

-The order view will be able to view current orders and past orders.
+The order view will be able to view current orders and past orders

 Further admin functionality e.g. sales reporting for day/week/month